karlo645/neon-reflex/README.md

 Neon Reflex runs directly in a web browser and does not require installation.

+The game is meant to played to be played on a computer, not a phone.
+Although there are controls for mobile, don't expect the best performance.

 All songs come from Pixabay.

 *If you happen to encounter any bugs or have any ideas for the game, let me know by reporting an issue!*